 World Heritage-listed Fraser Island, the world’s largest sand island, sits roughly halfway up Australia’s east coast in Queensland, giving it a maritime subtropical climate and pleasant temperatures all year round.
 It’s always a popular travel destination for all ages and rightly so.
 Let’s have a look at getting to Fraser Island, Australia and things to do when you get there.

 Getting to Fraser Island

 To reach Fraser Island you could drive from Brisbane in 3.5 to 4 hours.
 If you’re travelling from New South Wales, drive north to Fraser from Sydney in around 14 hours.
 Alternatively, you can fly from Brisbane, Melbourne or Sydney to Hervey Bay, the jumping-off point for trips to the island.
 Hervey bay is also on all the main bus and train routes along the east coast.

 Once you’re in the Fraser Island coastal region, you will need to take a vehicle or pedestrian ferry from Hervey Bay, River Heads (just outside Hervey Bay) or Rainbow Beach.
 Each ferry lands at different locations on Fraser Island

-If you don’t have your own 4WD transport, a day tour from Brisbane is a popular choice, particularly with young backpackers.
+If you don’t have your own 4WD transport, a day tour from Brisbane is a popular choice, particularly with young backpackers and gap year travellers.

 Before You Visit Fraser